tarun-choudhary/intro/index.md

 ### Passion:
 I have lots of passion like;
 * Wrestling
+* Basketball
-* basketball
+* Football
-* football
+* Shooting
-* chess,etc
+* Chess,etc

-But mostly prefer racing either car racing or bike racing etc because I love speed.
+But mostly prefer racing either car racing or bike racing. because I love speed.
-As a students of sciencemy curiosity level is being high and always try to explore new stuff.
+As a students of science my curiosity level do always on sky and always try to explore new stuff.

 <!-- ### My pic with my friends:-->